 Lisa continues to expand her knowledge with formal education and experience in using DNA for genealogy.
 She has attended various DNA week long Institutes, Seminars and the Institute for Genetic Genealogists to further her knowledge.
 She has a degree in Electrical Engineering from Purdue University and became interested in genealogy as a teenager when attending family reunions.

 Keith & Darlene Pyeatt

 Keith is a fifth generation Oregonian while Darlene a native of Indiana.
 Both are graduates of Brigham Young University.
 Keith is currently pursuing accreditation as a professional genealogist, served on the board of directors of the Genealogical Forum of Oregon for several years and is currently chair of the Italian Special Interest Group of that organization.
 Both serve as family history consultants.
 They enjoy researching together, especially on-site research, and speaking to genealogical organizations.

 John graduated from Brigham Young University with a degree in Mechanical Engineering.
 He also studied Industrial Engineering and Operations Research with Columbia University and holds a Six Sigma Black Belt certification from Arizona State University.
 His personal and professional pursuits have taken him to four continents and dozens of countries.
+John worked for several years to compile the Patriarchal Blessings of 37 of his ancestors.
 John and his wife, Lauren, are the parents of five children.

 This presenter is yet to be announced.